kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - encryption can't be removed
 - read replicas must be same encrypted\dencrypted as leader
 - encrypted snapshots can be copied between regions
+- Enhances Monitoring allows to monitor the CPU use, including the percentage of the CPU bandwidth and total memory consumed by each process.
+Default cloud watch doesn't allow to see CPU bandwidth
+- IAM database authentication is used to grant access to the EC2 instances via auth token.
+You enable IAM db auth, after this assign this identity to your instances and the services can access the db without concrete user and password
+- RDS are completely managed by AWS. e.g. OS is managed by AWS.
+If you need to deploy something and manage internals by yourself you need to use a dedicated EC2 and install there whatever you need.

 **Backups:**
 - rds **snapshot** allows manually to back up a database. manual snapshot has not automatic retention. the snapshot will exists after DB is deleted